-I'm a young ICT professional working as UX Designer at EIT Digital in Trento on the project "CrowdInsights", which involves TIM, FBK, PoliMi and TU Delft.
-I am also organizing a series of "Innovation Talks".
+I'm a young ICT professional working as UX Designer at EIT Digital in Trento on CrowdInsights, a project which involves TIM, KPN, FBK, PoliMi and TU Delft.
+I am also organizing a serie of "Innovation Talks".

 I am particularly into User Experience and Interaction Design.
 I am familiar with techniques such as prototyping, wireframing, user-studies, Usability Evaluation and User-Centered Design.